python-gitlab/python-gitlab/README.rst

 Running integration tests
 -------------------------

-Two scripts run tests against a running gitlab instance, using a docker container.
+Integration tests run against a running gitlab instance, using a docker container.
 You need to have docker installed on the test machine, and your user must have the correct permissions to talk to the docker daemon.